-So if you are able to harvest enough seeds, or you find a great deal on seeds, then you can resell them and make a little profit from them.
+If you are able to harvest enough seeds, or you find a great deal on seeds, then you can resell them and make a little profit from them.

 11. Sell the Woods

 If you have a truck, then you should be able to make some extra money using this.
-A lot of times you can find saw mills that produce their own mulch and firewood.
+A lot of times you can find sawmills that produce their own mulch and firewood.

 Well, they are usually pretty inexpensive to purchase these items in bulk.
 So you purchase the mulch or firewood, then resell it and charge a delivery fee.
 This is a great way to provide a service year round that could make some decent money for you as an urban homesteader.